ModInFrance/PCE-Ribbon-Cable-Replacement/README.md

 <b>INSTALLATION GUIDE</b>

-Step 1 is to remove the or                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                               iginal ribbon cable and believe me this is the hardest part of the mod.
+Step 1 is to remove the original ribbon cable and believe me this is the hardest part of the mod.
 Take your time and don't pull too hard, you don't want too pull a pad or a trace.

 Now get the kit.
-It should look like this (with an added piece of sticky foam.
+It should look like this (with an added piece of sticky foam).

 <img src="/images/1%20(2).jpg" width="500">

-I suggest testing continuity now to make sure there was error when soldering the Molex connector:
+I suggest testing continuity now to make sure there was no error when soldering the Molex connector:
 - Each PCB have 2 lines P101 and P102 and each line has 21 pins.
 - With the ribbon cable in.
 Pin 101-1 on the mobo adapter PCB should have good contact with Pin 101-1 on the catridge adapter PCB and the same for the other 41 pins
 <img src="/images/1%20(3).jpg" width="500">